 REDD+ came into prominence following the recognition that land-use change, principally deforestation, is responsible for 12%-20% of global greenhouse gas (GHG) emissions.
 Furthermore, tropical forests provide multiple ecosystem services and support the livelihoods of an estimated 1.6 billion of the world's poorest people who are dependent on forest resources.
-REDD+ has the potential to help promote environmental and socially sustainable use and conservation of forest resources as part of development strategies, provided safeguards, inclusive gender-responsive beneficiary schemes, and traditional and indigenous consent and usage rights are acknowledged and protected.
+REDD+ has the potential to help promote environmental and socially sustainable use and conservation of forest resources as part of development strategies, provided safeguards, inclusive gender-responsive beneficiary schemes, and traditional and Indigenous consent and usage rights are acknowledged and protected.
 The Warsaw Framework on REDD+ negotiated at COP19 highlighted the importance of safeguards implementation in addition to a focus on financing for verified emissions reductions results (UNFCCC, 2014).
-The idea of harnessing carbon market-based mechanisms to support REDD+ has attracted substantial interest.
-Although the structure and future of such a potential market remains uncertain, a large share of REDD+ finance has been spent on 'readiness' activities to prepare countries for funding based on demonstrated reductions of deforestation and associated emissions.
+The idea of harnessing carbon market-based mechanisms to support REDD+ has attracted substantial interest and work continues to ensure high social and environmental integrity for carbon credits.
+At COP29, Parties finalised key rules and guidelines for international carbon trading under Article 6 of the Paris Agreement, although work remains for international cooperation.
+Over the years, a large share of REDD+ finance has been spent on 'readiness' activities to prepare countries for funding based on demonstrated reductions of deforestation and associated emissions.
 In recent years, the concept of REDD+ has been included in more holistic approaches focused on the promotion and protection of natural ecosystems as ways to combat climate change.
-The Glasgow Leader's Declaration on Forests and Land Use at COP26, which now brings together over 140 countries whose territory covers 90% of the world's forests, promised to strengthen collaboration to address forest loss by providing finance, knowledge and tools (UK COP26, 2021a).
+The Glasgow Leaders' Declaration on Forests and Land Use at COP26, which now brings together over 140 countries whose territory covers 90% of the world's forests, promised to strengthen collaboration to address forest loss by providing finance, knowledge and tools (UK COP26, 2021a).
 It remains to be seen if this and several other forest protection financing initiatives announced in Glasgow, including the USD 12 billion Global Forest Finance Pledge of eleven countries and the European Union (UK COP26, 2021b), will reinvigorate multilateral REDD+ funds or relegate them to the sidelines of global forest protection efforts.
 Brazil, which will host COP30, proposed the establishment of a global tropical forest conservation fund at COP28.
-The fund, with a scale of USD 250 billion to be raised from private investors, would reward results-based payments for forest conservation and restoration in 80 tropical countries.
-With ambitions for it to be fully operational by 2025 (Reuters, 2023), it remains unclear how it would interact with these existing multilateral REDD+ funds.
+The Tropical Forest Finance Facility (TFFF), which will be supported by Germany, Colombia, the United Arab Emirates, Malaysia and Norway in its set-up to be launched at COP30 in Belém (Brazil, 2024), is conceived as an investment fund rewarding forest protection and restoration through annual payments where countries keep deforestation below 0.5% of total forested area.
+The facility, with a fundraising target of USD 125 billion, would lead to results-based payments for forest conservation and restoration in 70 tropical countries, with yearly payment of USD 4 per hectare.
+It is also reported that Brazil will encourage a sister fund, the Tropical Forest Mechanism announced mid 2024, that will allow highly polluting industries to channel earnings to forest conservation.
+With ambitions for the TFFF to receive contributions from sovereign wealth funds, philanthropic foundations, and investors as lenders, it remains unclear how it would interact with these existing multilateral REDD+funds (Mongabay, 2024; Global Foundation, 2024).